Aao Pyaar Karen: Plot

 Anjali Devi (Bharati) is a rich businesswoman who lives by herself in a palatial mansion.
-She is attended by a number of people including Sampat Rai (Prem Chopra), her business manager, and Chhaya (Shilpa Shetty), a girl from the local village.
-Chhaya was raised by Anjali Devi and the two are very fond of each other.
-One day Anjali Devi receives a telegram intimating that her grandson Raja (Saif Ali Khan) is coming to visit her from London.
+She is attended by a number of people, including Sampat Rai (Prem Chopra), her business manager, and Chhaya (Shilpa Shetty), a girl from the local village.
+Chhaya was raised by Anjali Devi, and the two are very fond of each other.
+One day, Anjali Devi receives a telegram intimating that her grandson Raja (Saif Ali Khan) is coming to visit her from London.
 It is revealed that Anjali Devi's only son married against her husband's wishes and was subsequently thrown out of the house.
-At his deathbed her husband made Anjali Devi promise that she wouldn't let their son or his family cross the threshold of their house.
-Anjali Devi's son and daughter in law later pass away in an accident, but bound by the promise to her dying husband, Anjali Devi repudiates Raja when he comes to see her.
+At his deathbed, her husband made Anjali Devi promise that she wouldn't let their son or his family cross the threshold of their house.
+Anjali Devi's son and daughter-in-law later pass away in an accident, but bound by the promise to her dying husband, Anjali Devi repudiates Raja when he comes to see her.
 Chhaya advises Raja to set up a tent outside the house and slowly win over his grandmother.
-The plan succeeds and eventually Anjali Devi accepts him.
+The plan succeeds, and eventually Anjali Devi accepts him.
 Raja and Chhaya fall in love and decide to get married.
-In the meantime Sampat Rai, who had hoped to inherit her business, is furious at Raja's arrival in Anjali Devi's life.
+In the meantime, Sampat Rai, who had hoped to inherit her business, is furious at Raja's arrival in Anjali Devi's life.
 He decides to set up his daughter Sonu (Somy Ali) with Raja.
 Sonu and Raja become good friends.
-Anjali Devi too agrees to their marriage.
+Anjali Devi also agrees to their marriage.
 However, Raja refuses to marry Sonu and tells Anjali Devi that he loves Chhaya.
 Anjali Devi is furious at the thought of her grandson marrying down into a poor family and has Sampat Rai throw Chhaya out.
 Chhaya's brother Shankar (Mukesh Khanna) takes her back home.
-He too is furious that she fell in love with Raja and vows to get her married to the ultra creepy Maniram (Gulshan Grover).
+He, too, is furious that she fell in love with Raja and vows to get her married to the ultra creepy Maniram (Gulshan Grover).
 He locks up Chhaya to stop her from meeting Raja.
-When Raja tries to find Chhaya he is beaten up by Maniram.
-Eventually Chhaya and Raja run away with the aid of Shankar's wife.
+When Raja tries to find Chhaya, he is beaten up by Maniram.
+Eventually, Chhaya and Raja run away with the aid of Shankar's wife.
 Maniram, Shankar, and Sampat Rai find out and pursue the couple.
 Before they catch up with the runaways, the latter get married in a temple.
 Shankar and Anjali Devi decide to forgive them.
-However, Maniram with the help of Sampat Rai kidnaps Chhaya and Raja and takes them to Sampat's Rai's abandoned factory.
-Sampat Rai in the meantime also kidnaps Anjali Devi and takes her there.
+However, Maniram, with the help of Sampat Rai, kidnaps Chhaya and Raja and takes them to Sampat Rai's abandoned factory.
+Sampat Rai, in the meantime, also kidnaps Anjali Devi and takes her there.
 He tortures her into signing over her property to Sampat Rai.
 Shankar finds his way to the factory and helps Chhaya and Raja fight Maniram and Sampat Rai.
 Sonu too has followed her father to the factory.
-She tries to free Anjali Devi but is killed herself in the process.
+She tries to free Anjali Devi but is killed in the process.
 Sampat Rai breaks down when he realizes that he has accidentally killed his own daughter.
-Just then the police arrive and arrest the goons.
-In the end Anjali Devi, Raja, and Chhaya are reunited.
+Just then, the police arrive and arrest the goons.
+In the en,d Anjali Devi, Raja, and Chhaya are reunited.